CookieUzen/web-notes/_docs/cs/unit 1.md

 - __User Acceptance Testing:__ determine of system satisfies user need
 - __Debugging:__ systematic progressing of finding and fixing bugs

-Sometimes, programs will be designed to test other programs (CI environement or debuggers).
+Sometimes, programs will be designed to test other programs (CI environment or debuggers).
 These programs help speed up the testing process.

 #### Validation and Verification